What exactly are dog vaccinations?

 Dr. Becka Byrd

-Northern Oaks Bird And Animal Hospital
+Northern Oaks Bird & Animal Hospital and Heritage Oaks Animal Hospitall

 How do vaccinations impact the health and wellbeing of my dog?